 Living in the mountains of Northern Luzon for many years in one of the world-famous rice terrace areas, piqued my interest in the antiquity of the terraces that the inhabitants there have sculpted out of precipitous mountain sides, especially in view of the claim by some pre-historians that rice is a relatively recent crop in the area.
-Reconstruction of much of the lexicon related to rice and to the construction and maintenance of the terraces to the parent language of the Central Cordilleran subgroup suggests that knowledge of the crop and its cultivation in the area goes back several thousand years, and is consistent with the claims that rice was a staple in Proto-Austronesian times, and was brought into the Philippines with the earliest migrants from Formosa.
+Reconstruction of much of the lexicon related to rice and to the construction and maintenance of the terraces to the parent language of the Central Cordilleran subgroup suggests that knowledge of the crop and its cultivation in the area goes back a long time, and is consistent with the claims that rice was a staple in Proto-Austronesian times, and was brought into the Philippines with the earliest migrants from Formosa.
 (A38)

 In 1988, while attending a conference in Zagreb, Yugoslavia, I had the opportunity to sit in on a symposium which focused on the Tasaday, a small group of people living in the rain forests of South Cotabato, on the island of Mindanao in the Philippines.
 When reports about them first appeared in the early 1970’s, claims were made that they had been completely isolated for hundreds, perhaps thousands of years, and that they were still living a stone-age existence in caves, unaware of the presence of agriculturalists less than half a day’s walk away across a steep mountain ridge.
 Several prominent anthropologists claimed at the symposium that the group was a hoax perpetrated to enhance the political fortunes of a prominent Filipino businessman and (at that time) a member of President Ferdinand Marcos’ cabinet.
 Other presenters vigorously claimed the authenticity of the group.
 I decided to attempt to throw light on the controversy by examining the language used by the Tasaday.
 Between 1993 and 1996, I spent a total of approximately 10 months with them and surrounding linguistic groups, and have come to the conclusion that the Tasaday probably were as isolated as they claim, that they were indeed unfamiliar with agriculture, that their language was a different dialect from that spoken by the closest neighboring group, and that there was no hoax perpetrated by the original group that reported their existence.
 The length of their isolation however was probably in the range of 5-10 generations, not in the thousands of years.
 (A34, A41, A42) Some of my work on the Tasaday, along with transcriptions of cave tapes, and other materials appears in my Tasaday website (W01, W02).
 A recent book by award-winning author, Robin Hemley, Invented Eden: The Elusive, Disputed History of the Tasaday (Farrar, Straus and Giroux), provides a very readable account of the hoax controversy, including summary statements of the linguistic evidence for their authenticity.
 See also Hemley’s article ‘Laurie Reid’s Importance to the Tasaday Controversy’, in Current Issues in Philippine Linguistics and Anthropology: Parangal kay Lawrence A. Reid, ed. by Hsiu-chuan Liao and Carl R. Galvez Rubino (2005), xxi -xxxi.
 Manila: Linguistic Society of the Philippines and SIL Philippines.